kngjnssy/k1/content/profil/map-image-3-jpg-name-catherine/index.md

 ---
 name: Catherine
+date: 2021-11-30T15:12:37.488Z
 image: 3.jpg
-date: ""
-body: "this is just a example sentence about the person"
+bio: this is just a example sentence about the person
 ---
+this is just a example sentence about the person